sqlite-sync/SQLite-sync.com/README.md

 SQLite-sync.com version 3
 ===============

+For samples for older version 2.x see branch 'clients-for-v2.x'

 Mobile users now expect desktop quality data driven interactive applications.

 Yet as a mobile users, ‘Offline’ or ‘Intermittent connectivity’ is a fact of life.